akazukin5151/koneko-old/README.md

 4. As of now there are two modes of operation:
     1. Show artist illustrations: equivalent to going to the artist page in pixie
     2. View post: equivalent to going directly to a post (think getting a 'sauce' link) Enter either 1 or 2 to proceed.
 Then, paste in the corresponding pixiv url.
-See below for url examples
+See below for url examples.
+Pressing ctrl+c in a prompt bring you back to the 'home' prompt.

 Alternatively, you can supply a pixiv url as a command line argument to `koneko.py`, bypassing the first interactive prompt.
 The pixiv url must be either the url of the artist's page, or a pixiv post.
 Example: